codio-content/Javascript_Maze-Thinking_logically/.guides/content/Challenge-18bb.md

 |||challenge
-We want you to create ane empty maze with (and only with) the following game elements
+We want you to create an empty maze with (and only with) the following game elements

 - a player
 - a goal